NVIDIA/accelerated-computing-hub/gpu-python-tutorial/README.md

 - Managing memory.
 - Understanding what your GPU is doing with pyNVML (memory usage, utilization, etc).
 - RAPIDS: A suite of GPU accelerated data science libraries.
-- Working with Numpy style arrays on the GPU.
+- Working with NumPy style arrays on the GPU.
 - Working with Pandas style dataframes on the GPU.
 - Performing some scikit-learn style machine learning on the GPU.